 Moonrise - Ben Bova

 Moonrise (1996) by Ben Bova is part of the author's 'Grand Tour' of solar system hard-SF novels, and the first of a duology (followed by Moonwar).
 Bova can be a little hit or miss, and when he gets it right, such as with Mars and Jupiter, his novels are very good SF.
-Moonrise is better than Saturn, perhaps, but it's far from perfect.
+Moonrise is better than Saturn, perhaps, but it's quite flawed

 Bova's novels tend to focus on character, with the SF elements sometimes playing second fiddle to the drama he develops.
-This is certainly the case here, where the principle technological speculation centers on the use of 'nanotechnology' but the story is really a family dram covering two generations.
-Unfortunately, none the lead characters are that appealing.
+This is certainly the case here, where the principle technological speculation centers on the development of 'nanotechnology' but the story is really a family drama covering two generations.
+Unfortunately, the lead characters are not very appealing.

-Overall, this is not especially recommended - Bova's written better - the unlikeable characters, the unlikely 'nanotech' and the '90's misogyny and lax morals on show make this only so-so.
-What he does do well very well is bring the moon to life however - the scenes on the moon ring true and appear to be well researched.
+Overall, this is not recommended - Bova certainly wrote better - the unlikeable characters, the unlikely 'nanotech' and 1990's misogyny and some lax morals on show make this very 'so-so'.
+What Bova does do very well is bring the moon to life however - the scenes on the moon ring true and appear to be well researched.

 SHORT 'ACE DOUBLE' REVIEW 7 January 2023